google/fonts/ProjectChecklist.md

 If the project has a gh-pages branch (see below) then use that URL, typically `https://username.github.io/project`.
 If you maintain a project homepage elsewhere, use that URL.

+#### Turn off "wiki" and "projects"

+On the setting page (eg github.com/USERNAME/REPO/settings) disable the wiki and projects features;
+regular markdown files within your repo are better than a wiki, because anyone can contribute using normal pull requests.

 ### Repository Files

 #### Keep a clean repo, with `.gitignore`